davletovb/neva/ROBUSTNESS_GAPS.md

   is never truncated to fit.
 Streaming and raw model-tool paths use the same history/check.
 Spend preflight uses model request tokens, including overhead, when the token envelope is enabled.
+- Binary search selects the largest fitting history suffix in logarithmically many complete-request counts, avoiding quadratic re-encoding.
+The built-in OpenAI counter is bound to its provider/model at profile construction, and provider names are normalized for case.
 - Cache/replay identity and run manifests include the limit and counter ID;
   tests cover role overhead, suffix eviction, provider payload, Gemini shape, invalid/mismatched counters and models, current-prompt rejection, streaming